ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 During Exploratory Data Analysis several important discoveries were done:<br>
 - Dataset has strongly imbalanced data, having only 0.6% positive observations.
 - All transactions made by cardholders from some cities and some zip codes were fraudulent.
+Not all of these zip codes belong to "fraudulent" cities.

 <p align="center">
 <img src="https://github.com/ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/blob/main/img/1.png" width="400" height="300"/>